-This 1925 Ahrens-Fox has been around for nearly a century.
-The Nashua, New Hampshire, fire department ordered this truck to protect the city and its mills along the Merrimack River for several years before being taken out of service.
+The fire department of Nashua, New Hampshire, ordered this 1925 Ahrens-Fox truck to protect the city and its mills along the Merrimack River for several years before taking it out of service.

 Extensive renovations have helped keep it in shape.
 Upkeep on the original engine was completed using a bottom end and block from a 2,000-mile Ahrens-Fox service ladder truck.